realyze/pr-train/README.md

 # pr-train 🚃

-`git pr-train` helps you manage your PR chain when you need split your long PR into smaller ones.
+`git pr-train` helps you manage your PR chain when you need split a long PR into smaller ones.

-## More details
+## What does it do?

 If you have a chain of PRs, `git pr-train`:

-1. Makes sure all your branches further up the chain get updated when you modify one of them
+1. Makes sure all your branches in the chain get updated when you modify any of them
 2. Creates GitHub PRs for you with a table of contents

-#### Why?

-Because doing those two things manually can be (very) frustrating, believe you me.
+Doing those two things manually can be (very) tedious and frustrating, believe you me.

-## How does it work?
+## Usage

+Install with `npm i -g git-pr-train`.

+Run `git pr-train --init` in your repo root to generate a `.pr-train.yml` file (don't forget to gitignore).

+Now whenever you have a chain of branches, list them in `.pr-train.yml` to tell pr-train which branches form the chain and you're good to go.

+### Basic usage examples

+- `git pr-train -p` will merge branches sequentially one into another and push
+- `git pr-train -r -p -f` will rebase branches instead of merging and then push with `--force`.
+- `git pr-train -h` to print usage information

+### Automatically create GitHub PRs from chained branches

+**Pre-requisite**: Create a `${HOME}/.pr-train` file with a single line which is your GH access token (you can create one [here](https://github.com/settings/tokens)).

+Run `git pr-train -p --create-prs` to create GitHub PRs with a "content table" section.
+PR titles are taken from the commit message titles of each branch HEAD.
+You'll be promted before the PRs are created.

+_Please note that if you run with `--create-prs` again, `pr-train` will overwrite the descriptions of the existing PRs._

+## Example with explanation

 You finished coding a feature and now you have a patch that is over 1000 SLOCs long.
 That's a big patch.
-And a big chunk to review.
-As a good citizen, you want to split the diff into multiple PRs, e.g.:
+Ass a good citizen, you want to split the diff into multiple PRs, e.g.:

 - `fred_billing-refactor_frontend_bits`
 - `fred_billing-refactor_backend_bits`